 While the Town and the nation appear to be emerging from the economic turmoil associated with COVID-19 pandemic, its impacts to the current Budget and Five-Year Forecast continue to be felt.
-For this reason, the FY 2021/22 Budget maintains a conservative posture until greater clarity emerges on the Town's primary revenue sources.
-To ensure the Town's high service levels are maintained, Council Strategic Priorities are addressed, and essential infrastructure investments are made, the Town's primary revenue sources will need to return to pre pandemic levels or new revenue sources secured.
+For this reason, the FY 2022/23 Budget maintains a conservative posture until greater clarity emerges on the Town's primary revenue sources.
+To ensure the Town's high service levels are maintained, Council Strategic Priorities are addressed, and essential infrastructure investments are made, the Town's primary revenue sources will need to return to pre-pandemic levels and/or new revenue sources secured.

 Considering future anticipated deficits, opportunities to enhance service delivery, while lowering operating costs through resource and workload redeployments and organizational restructuring will continue to be explored, evaluated, and implemented.
-However, in the event pre pandemic revenue levels do not return and new revenue sources are not pursued, the current projected deficits may need to be addressed through service delivery reductions.
-In the event this occurs, the Council will need significant input from the community to determine which service reductions the residents would be willing to accept.
+However, in the event pre pandemic revenue growth projections do not return, and new revenue sources are not identified, the current projected deficits may need to be addressed through service delivery reductions or service outsourcing.
+If this occurs, the Council will need significant input from the community to identify acceptable organizational changes and service levels.

 In the interim, due to the proactive and conservative fiscal policies of the past, the Town is in an enviable position to manage the unprecedented nature of the pandemic.
 With this Budget, we continue to fund both the Catastrophic and Budget Stabilization Reserves per the Town's General Fund Reserve Policy at a combined minimum funding level of 25% of General Fund ongoing operating expenditures.
-The funding requirement is equally divided between the Catastrophic Reserve (12.5%) and the Budget Stabilization Reserve (12.5%) and currently approximates \$10.8 million in reserves.
-In addition, thanks to Council's direction to use the federal ARPA funds to cure the prior and current year deficits, the Town has yet to program the \$1.2 million in land sale proceeds from the Winchester/Lark property.
+The funding requirement is equally divided between the Catastrophic Reserve (12.5%) and the Budget Stabilization Reserve (12.5%) and currently approximates \$11.4 million in reserves.
 These contingencies provide ample resources in the event the nascent economic recovery stalls.